7th Minnesota Infantry Regiment: Service

-An artist's depiction of the death of Sibley aide Lt.
-Beaver of the 7th Minnesota Infantry after the Battle of Stony Lake On July 29, 1863.
+An artist's depiction of the death of Sibley's aide Lt.
+Frederick Beever of the 7th Minnesota Infantry after the Battle of Stony Lake On July 29, 1863.

 The 7th Minnesota Infantry Regiment was mustered into Federal service at Camp Release, Fort Snelling, and St. Peter, Minnesota, between August 16 and October 30, 1862.
 In August Companies A, B, F, G, and H marched to relieve the embattled Fort Ridgely.
 They would see action at the Battle of Birch Coulee and at the Battle of Wood Lake in September.
 Following the surrender of the Sioux, the Seventh spent the winter in Minnesota.
-The next summer, they accompanied Colonel Henry Sibley against the native peoples in Dakota Territory.
+The next summer, they accompanied Colonel Henry Sibley against the native peoples in Dakota Territory during Sibley's 1863 Campaign.
 They fought in the Battle of Big Mound in July, 1863.
 They returned to Minnesota to be sent south to St Louis in October for the winter.
 Once spring arrived, the regiment moved east to Paducah, Kentucky.
 From there, it headed south into Tennessee and by the end of June were in northern Mississippi.
 In July, they fought Confederate forces in the Battle of Tupelo.
 They pursued Sterling Price but did not engage his troops.
 They arrived in Nashville that winter and contributed to the Union victory at the Battle of Nashville.
 After the battle, they moved further south into Alabama for the Battle of Spanish Fort, one of the last battles on the Western theater.
 The war ended and by July the Seventh was heading north for home.
 The Regiment was mustered out in St. Paul, Minnesota, on August 16, 1865.

 Veterans of the 7th Minnesota, taken in 1905.